 About 3.5 percent of Americans, including about eight million people in the nation’s workforce, identify as LGBT.Queer in STEM report

 Many argue that more diversity in STEM fields can guard against misinterpretations like these, and—more important—lead to innovative ways of seeing the world and solving problems.
-Diverse perspectives, says biology professor Karen Warkentin, can only improve science.
-“Feminist biologists and queer—or queer-informed—biologists are likely to notice different things and ask different questions, compared to people without those perspectives,” says Warkentin, who is also a professor of women’s, gender & sexuality studies at BU.
+Diverse perspectives, says Karen Warkentin, a CAS biology professor, can only improve science.
+“Feminist biologists and queer—or queer-informed—biologists are likely to notice different things and ask different questions, compared to people without those perspectives,” says Warkentin, who is also a CAS professor of women’s, gender, and sexuality studies.
 “People bring different ideas from their life experience that can be really helpful in solving problems.
 And we have better science that way.”

 Warkentin, who made the notable discovery that frog eggs can hatch early to evade predators, cites her own work as an example.
 “Why did I discover ‘escape hatching’ but others who had worked with eggs of the same frog species before me did not?” she wrote in an email, noting that this work initially faced strong skepticism from some senior colleagues—what she calls “a lack of appreciation of the extent of the possibilities”—but eventually helped shift scientific thinking about embryos and hatching.
 “There are, of course, many factors that influenced my thinking, but queerness is certainly part of it.
 My personal experience reinforces that generally accepted things are sometimes incorrect, and I have plenty of experience in pursuing my own interests counter to prevailing expectations.”